Wilcom Truesizer Mastery: Unlock Design Flexibility and Workflow Efficiency

 9.1 Q: Is Wilcom Truesizer compatible with Mac computers?

-A: While Truesizer is primarily designed for Windows, Mac users can access it by running Windows via Boot Camp or virtualization software.
-Alternatively, Truesizer Web offers browser-based access on any device, including Mac.
+A: Truesizer is primarily for Windows.
+Mac users can run Windows via Boot Camp or virtualization, or use Truesizer Web in a browser.

 9.2 Q: What is the resizing limit in Truesizer, and how can I avoid design distortion?

-A: The standard resizing limit is 1 inch up or down to maintain stitch quality.
-To avoid distortion, always use proportional scaling, preview your changes, and test on scrap fabric before full production.
+A: The standard limit is 1 inch up or down to maintain stitch quality.
+Use proportional scaling, preview changes, and test on scrap fabric first.

 9.3 Q: Can I use Truesizer for commercial embroidery production?

-A: Absolutely!
-Truesizer is widely used in commercial settings for viewing, converting, and preparing designs.
-The Pro version unlocks advanced features like batch export, multi-colorway management, and custom thread collections, making it ideal for business workflows.
+A: Yes.
+It’s widely used to view, convert, and prepare designs.
+Pro adds batch export, multi-colorway management, and custom thread collections for business workflows.

 9.4 Q: What embroidery file formats does Truesizer support?